Short story

 “Doesn’t seem to be.”

+Bryce shrugged.
 “Seems calm and collected.”

-Bryce’s eyes softened, knowing my history.
+Bryce stepped in, eyes softening, knowing my history.

 “What do you think?”
 Bryce asked.

-He stepped into the room.
-“Buddy … I can only imagine what you’re feeling.
+Bryce looked away, then back.
+“Buddy, I can only imagine what you’re feeling.
 But might you reconsider?”

 “Whose side are you on, best man?”